kanaabe/brendenclarke/src/pages/about/index.md

 title: About
 image: /assets/img_2277-3.png
 mainCopy: >-
-  Brenden Clarke is a photographer and director currently living in NYC.
+  Brenden Clarke is a published author, photographer and director currently living in NYC.

   Fav Food?
 Chicken Pot Pie